Picture this situation.

 3. Poor Communication

 Keeping track of multiple project statuses is a challenge without the right communication strategy.
-Communication becomes even harder in remote projects, especially if team members are working in different timezones.
+Communication becomes even harder in remote projects, especially if your project team is working in different timezones.

-Misunderstandings, project delays, conflicting work—all these problems stem from poor communication.
-These issues will disrupt projects if PMs don’t find a way to solve them.
+Poor resource management, project delays, a failure to delegate work – all these problems stem from weak communication.
+These issues will disrupt projects if you don’t have a proper project management methodology in place to preempt them.

 Project managers have one of the most stressful jobs in the world.
 Every day, they encounter critical problems that require their full attention.
 There is also the pressure of delivering results not only for clients but also for the company.